 Please see more information in our Attendance Policy by clicking here.

-If your child is too ill to attend school then please contact the school absence line as soon as possible on the day on 01727 853134 as per the instructions on our Absence Line page.
-Please note that it is a students responsibility to catch up any work missed due to absence.
+If your child is too ill to attend school then please contact the school as soon as possible on the day via the absence line (01727 853134) or e-mail firstname.lastname@example.org, as per the instructions on our Absence Line page.
+Please note that it is a students' responsibility to catch up any work missed due to absence and work cannot be sent home by class teachers to cover absence.

-If your son/daughter is absent without a reason then a text message will be sent to the parent/carer listed as Priority 1.
+If your child is absent without a reason then a text message will be sent to all primary parent/carers listed on Arbor.
 This message can be responded to by return text.
-If you receive a text and you believe your daughter/son is in school then please call our Attendance Officer immediately.
+If you receive a text, and you believe your child is in school then please call our Attendance Administrator immediately.

 Government guidelines do not permit the school to give authorisation for holidays during term time, even if this includes travel for a special occasion.
 If a child is absent from school, without authorisation, for more than 15 sessions (1/2 day = 1 session) in a term, then the school is obliged to apply to the local authority for the issue of a Fixed Penalty Notice fine.